Beit Jala: Post 1967

 Militants were reported to have used the houses of Palestinian Christian residents to fire on Israeli targets in Gilo.
 Fighters were initially welcomed by residents, but after their homes were attacked by Israeli retaliatory fire and several fighters and residents were killed, they no longer tolerated the militants' presence.
 According to John Bunzl, the Israeli press used the incident to suggest there was a Christian-Muslim conflict in the incidents, with the former trying to prevent an attack until the Muslims forced them to surrender.
 Numerous statements taken from Christian residents appear to refute this.
 In August 2001, the Israeli Army occupied the northeastern corner of Beit Jala, declaring that it would only leave when the gunfire on Gilo stopped.
 Two days later, the troops withdrew.
 Palestinian militants subsequently increased their attacks, adding mortars and heavy machine guns.
 According to Time magazine, the Palestinian militants were not locals, but took up positions in Beit Jala due to its proximity to Gilo.
 In August 2010, after a long period of calm, the concrete barrier built to protect Gilo was removed.

 The Israel barrier in the West Bank will separate over 50 Beit Jala families from their land; although Israel says it is a vital security measure.
 Palestinians believe the ultimate aim of the barrier is a land grab as it is built inside the occupied West Bank on land Palestinians want for a future independent state.
 Local church leaders - Latin Catholic and Greek Orthodox - have been involved in the campaign to prevent the construction of the barrier.

 Geography

 The Israel bypass road known as the Tunnels Highway passes directly underneath Beit Jala.

 Demographics

-This town's Christian inhabitants are made up of five Christian tribes that trace their origins as Aramaic-speaking people who lived in that area near Bethlehem prior to the Muslim conquest in 634.
+This town's Christian inhabitants are made up of five Christian tribes that trace their origins as Aramaic-and Arabic speaking people who lived in that area near Bethlehem prior to the Muslim conquest in 634.
 At the 1931 census of Palestine the population of Beit Jala was 2,732.
 This included 196 Muslims, 2,532 Christians, and one Jew.
 In 1947, Beit Jala had a population of approximately 3,700.
 In 1967, according to a census conducted by the Israeli Army Command, the population was 6,041.
 The population in 2007 was 11,758 according to the Palestinian Central Bureau of Statistics.